 Service Groups allow services to be categorized into groups for Service Governance purposes.
 For example, you can build a Service Group based on risk score of cloud services that can help you enforce security policies.
-You can add a Service to multiple Service Groups.

 - Name.
 A descriptive name for the Service Group.
 Set when creating or editing a Service Group.
 Click to go to the Edit Service Group page.